API Security Essentials: Mitigating BOLA, IDOR, and SSRF Vulnerabilities

 Mitigation Strategies

-To protect against BOLA vulnerabilities, several measures should be implemented:
+To protect against and mitigate BOLA vulnerabilities, several measures should be implemented:

 • Role-Based Access Control (RBAC): Implement and enforce role-based access controls that define what resources a user can access based on their role within the organization.